kubernetes/committee-security-response/security-release-process.md

 - The Fix Lead will make a determination with the help of the Fix Team if an issue is critical enough to require early disclosure to distributors.
 Generally this Private Distributor Disclosure process should be reserved for remotely exploitable or privilege escalation issues.
 Otherwise, this process can be skipped.
 - The Fix Lead will email the patches to distributors-announce@kubernetes.io so distributors can prepare builds to be available to users on the day of the issue's announcement.
 Distributors should read about the [Private Distributors List](#private-distributors-list) to find out the requirements for being added to this list.
-- **What if a vendor breaks embargo?** The PST will assess the damage.
+- **What if a vendor breaks embargo?** The PSC will assess the damage.
 The Fix Lead will make the call to release earlier or continue with the plan.
 When in doubt push forward and go public ASAP.

 **Fix Release Day** (Completed within 1-21 days of Disclosure)